 So, let’s force ourselves to look at one particularly recent example at the nihilistically postmodern representations of being gay.

-Cucumber is supposed to represent the modern “realities” that gay men experience but in reality is a cruel depiction of gay life that is written by the jaded prima donna, Russel T. Davis.
+Cucumber supposedly represents the modern “realities” that gay men experience but in reality it is a cruel depiction of gay life that is written by the jaded prima donna, Russel T. Davis.
 Cucumber (thankfully) never achieved the audience viewing figure of 1 million.
-It attracted, at most around 900,000 viewers on average, which I think speaks for itself the kind of trash we are forced to confront.
+It attracted, at most around 900,000 viewers on average, which, I think, speaks for itself for the kind of TV trash we are forced to confront.

 *Inhales* Cucumber is basically centred on a middle-aged man who breaks up with his long-term partner of several years because he cheats, ends up meeting some young men, develops crushes and fantasises on the young men, the middle-aged one gets a taunted incessantly by the narcissistic borderline sociopathic young deliberately sexually alluring blonde man, the young men have sex a lot with other men – one of which is married (how thrilling.), the middle age man’s partner ends up going out with another man who turns out to be violent and then murders him, funeral time in which middle-aged man is admits guilt and then lovely party time at the end, followed by a café scene where numbers float over people’s heads showing how many times they’ve had sex. *Exhales…*

-To illustrate, Sam Wollaston of the lovely Guardian remarks:
+To illustrate, Sam Wollaston writing from the Guardian remarks: